 P.E.G.
 Television = Public, Educational and Governmental

 Tribal Television (channel 2) has been in operation since the early 1990's.
 This small studio based operation has been made possible through the cable franchise agreement the tribe has with the cable service provider (now Time Warner).
 Homes on the reservation that have cable TV are able to receive the Tribal TV signal.
-The Tribal TV signal has recently been upgraded by Time Warner through installation of a fiber optic connection.
+The Tribal TV signal is now using a fiber optic connection.
 Tribal TV is a small volunteer based operation and is dependent on support and donations from the Tribal Housing Authority, Tribal Government programs and community volunteers for space, heat, electricity, equipment and programming.
 The Tribal TV signal originates from the Pleasant Point Housing Elderly Complex at 1 Elders Way from a small one room studio.

 From time to time live shows are produced from inside the studio.
 Live shows are usually done to inform and involve the community members in a direct way with Tribal TV.
 Sometimes telephone calls are taken during live shows.